-What is the difference between a temporary transfer and an allocation assignment?
+What is the difference between a temporary transfer, a temporary trade and an allocation assignment?

 They are the same.
-An allocation assignment (formerly known as a temporary water transfer) is the assignment or transfer of current year allocation from one access licence to another.
+An allocation assignment (formerly known as a temporary water transfer) or temporary trade is the assignment or transfer of current year allocation from one access licence to another, as explained under sections 71T and 71V of the Water Management Act 2000 (WMA 2000).

 Water access licences are treated like bank accounts.
-These water accounts track the actual water allocation (in megalitres) credited and debited on a daily basis.
-Credits to a water account include Available Water Determinations (AWDs) which are announced by DPI Water and water that has been assigned into the licence through allocation assignments.
+These water accounts track the actual water allocation (in megalitres ML) credited and debited on a daily basis.
+Credits to a water account include Available Water Determinations (AWDs) which are announced by the NSW Department of Climate Change, Energy, the Environment and Water (NSW DCCEEW) and water that has been assigned into the licence through allocation assignments.
 Debits to water accounts include the use of water through water supply works and allocation assignments from the water account.

-Water available in a water account can be assigned (or transferred) to another water account on a temporary basis (for that season).
+Water available in a water account can be assigned (or transferred) to another water account (within the trading rules) on a temporary basis for that season.
 This assignment or dealing has no permanent effect on the share component of the licence.
 Allocation assignments only affect the water allocations based on AWDs made in that water year.